hancohogenbirk/flacalyzer/README.md

 ## License

-This project is open source.
-Feel free to use, modify, and distribute.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Uses libFLAC for FLAC decoding
+- Uses [libFLAC](https://xiph.org/flac/) for FLAC decoding (BSD/Xiph.Org License)
+- Implements custom FFT (Cooley-Tukey algorithm) for spectral analysis
 - Inspired by various audio analysis tools and research on lossy codec characteristics
+- Developed with AI assistance (Claude/Cursor)